 As families set limits and make the consequences of addiction more palpable for the substance abuser, they could cause the person to really think about healing and how sobriety might help.
 However, that person isn’t likely to get better without the help of a treatment team.
 Again, addictions are brain diseases that can’t simply be pushed to the side with one conversation.
 They’re caused by changes in brain chemicals and brain circuitry, and they need in-depth treatment to amend.

 That’s why families should continue to bring up the promise of treatment as they shift from traditional enabling behaviors.
 They should remind the addicted person that treatment works and that treatment could make the whole family feel better.
-They should keep brochures about treatment facilities on hand, so the addicted person can peruse them on his/her own time.
+They should keep brochures about treatment facilities on hand, so the addicted person can peruse them on their own time.